dubiacc/website/articles/en/fssp/index.md

-The FSSP is in "full communion" with the Pope, has seemingly the full support of the Vatican and celebrates the Latin Mass - so what's wrong with their approach?
+The FSSP is in "full communion" with the Pope, has seemingly the full support of the Vatican and celebrates the Latin Mass -- so what's wrong with their approach?
 Why not just try to reform the Church from the inside instead of risking a schism?

-# FSSP: Betrayal of Faith in exchange for Communion
+# FSSP: Betraying the Faith for "full communion"

 In traditional Catholic circles, it is often not understood that the "schism" between the Novus Ordo and the Latin Mass isn't just about the Mass; it's about the Faith itself.
-As nobody can please God without having the Catholic Faith (Hebrews 11:6) or go to heaven without the faith, maintaining the purity of the faith is of supreme importance.
+As nobody can please God without having the Catholic Faith (Hebrews 11:6) or go to heaven without it, maintaining the purity of the faith is of supreme importance.

 But what actually *is* the Catholic Church?
 It is the body of people holding